Tate cycles on some quaternionic Shimura varieties mod p: Cohomology of quaternionic Shimura varieties

 \begin{prop} Let $\pi \in\scrA_{(\underline k, w)}$ be an automorphic representation appearing in the cohomology of the Shimura variety $\calS h_K(G_{\ttS, \ttT})$.
 Then we have a canonical isomorphism

-which is, up to semi-simplification, equivariant for the action of the geometric Frobenius $\Frob_{p^{g}}$. \end{prop} \begin{proof} The proposition is known when $\ttT =\emptyset$ by \cite[\S 3.2]{brylinski-labesse} (note that we have the tensor product instead of tensorial induction because $\rho_{\pi,\gothp}$ is unramified at $\gothp$.)
+equivariant for the action of the geometric Frobenius $\Frob_{p^{g}}$.
+Here, the superscript $\Fr-s.s.$ means taking the semi-simplification as $\Frob_{p^g}$-modules. \end{prop} \begin{proof} The proposition is known when $\ttT =\emptyset$ by \cite[\S 3.2]{brylinski-labesse} (note that we have the tensor product instead of tensorial induction because $\rho_{\pi,\gothp}$ is unramified at $\gothp$.)
 For general $\ttT$, the morphism \eqref{E:pr bullet} induces an isomorphism

 where the superscript $\AAA_F^{\infty, \times}$ means to take the invariant part for the \emph{anti-diagonal action} of this group, i.e. $z \in \AAA_F^{\infty, \times}$ acts by $(z,z^{-1})$.
 So, if $\omega_\pi$ denotes the central character of $\pi$, we have